Note: If you'd prefer a video walkthrough of Retriever Cloud for Office 365, you'll find that at the bottom of this post.

 When a user sets up Retriever Cloud, they select a tag group to determine which contacts to sync.
 Existing contacts in the the tag group and new contacts added to the tag group are synced.

 During the initial sync, we create a folder named "Redtail" in Outlook.
 All contacts from Redtail are synced to this folder, and we only sync contacts from Outlook created in this folder.
+Note: contacts won’t sync from Office 365 to Redtail until after the initial sync has completed.
 Any existing contacts in the user's default Outlook contact folder, or other non-Redtail folders, are not synced.

 When a contact is removed from the tag group configured for Retriever, it is deleted from the user's Office 365 account.

 Incoming contacts to Redtail from Retriever are automatically added to the user's Retriever tag group.